dfhoughton/list_matcher/README.md

 As with the predefined boundaries -- `:word_left`, `:line_right`, `:string_left`, etc. -- you can bound items only at one margin, in this case by providing only the `left:` or `right:` key-value pair.

-**NOTE** Because boundary tests cannot be applied to symbols, the bound option will give you strange results if you use it with a list any of whose items have a symbol at their leading or trailing margin.

 ### strip

 ```ruby